wbinzhe/binzhe.github.io/README.md

 Hi, I’m binzhe wang.
 I’m interested in the Eoncomy of Cities.
  - transportation: the movement of goods and people.
 In particular, does distance STILL matter in a digital world?
  - consumer cities: people, amenities, and quality of life.
+In particular, what do we like and why do we hate of cities?

 People I admire.